top of page

 an infected mosquito, heartworm disease can lead to severe respiratory and cardiovascular

-symptoms of heartworm disease may not appear until the infection has progressed.
+Regular heartworm (HW) testing is essential to ensure early detection and timely intervention.
+Early detection allows for timely treatment, which can significantly improve the chances of a successful recovery.
+Routine testing is essential, as symptoms of heartworm disease may not appear until the infection has progressed.
 It can take up to two years to start noticing symptoms of HW in your pet, making treatment more difficult and expensive.
-Heartworm disease also causes lasting damage to the heart, lungs and arteries, and can affect the dog’s health and quality of life long after the parasites are gone.
-Therefore,

 For cats, heartworm is not the only disease we should be routinely testing for.
 Feline